 primary school storytelling story samples

-Here, you’ll find a very small sample of the kind of stories I share in schools.
+Here, you’ll find a very small sample of the kind of stories I used to share in schools.

-I share stories from Africa, Asia, Australia, The Caribbean, China, England, Europe, The Native Americans, Russia, South America, The Far East, U.S.A., and probably other places that I can’t think of at the moment!
-Sometimes, I also share my own stories.
+I shared stories from Africa, Asia, Australia, The Caribbean, China, England, Europe, The Native Americans, Russia, South America, The Far East, U.S.A., and probably other places that I can’t think of at the moment!
+Sometimes, I also shared my own stories.

-I tell them in a way that enables children to access them, participate in them and enjoy them.
-I choose very carefully, keeping in mind the ages of the children.
-Stories and participation are always appropriate to age and ability.
+I told them in a way that enabled children to access them, participate in them and enjoy them.
+I chose very carefully, keeping in mind the ages of the children.
+Stories and participation were always appropriate to age and ability.

-The children can use genuine instruments from Africa, S. America and elsewhere.
+The children could use genuine instruments from Africa, S. America and elsewhere.

-They are inspired to create in a variety of ways and some schools follow up with major art pieces.
+They were inspired to create in a variety of ways and some schools followed up with major art pieces.

 Stories from India –